inialum/inialum-mail-service/README.md

 > [!NOTE]
 >
 > - inialum-mail-service uses [Amazon Simple Email Service (Amazon SES)](https://aws.amazon.com/ses) API v2 to deliver email to users.
-You need to create an AWS account and configure Amazon SES before developing this service.
+You need to create an AWS account and configure Amazon SES before using this service in production.
 > - This project uses Hono.
 You can read the documentation [here](https://hono.dev).

 ### Setup